littlebizzy/slickstack/docs/headless.md

 SlickStack has not yet verified Application Password authentication with a real remote headless deployment.
 This should be tested before more advanced preview or publishing integrations are documented.

+## CORS and request location

+Remote frontends should normally retrieve WordPress content from server-side code.
+This keeps API credentials private and avoids browser-enforced cross-origin restrictions.

+WordPress REST API endpoints support cross-origin browser requests, but Application Passwords and other secrets must never be included in browser-side JavaScript.

+SlickStack does not add a separate headless-specific CORS policy.
+Custom CORS rules should only be added when the frontend must request WordPress directly from a visitor's browser.

 ## Media and URLs

 WordPress media remains hosted on the SlickStack domain, for example: